Wednesday, October 18, 2017

 And all this under the indiscrete tropical moon, for only US $1,680 per day!

-Extracted from “Vanity and the nation’s economy” published in The Daily Journal, Caracas, October 29, 1999
+Extracted from my book Voice and Noise and from “Vanity and the nation’s economy” published in The Daily Journal, Caracas, October 29, 1999

 Friday, June 25, 1999